-CVM Continues the Rehabilitation of Penn’s Franklin Field
+CVM completes rehabilitation of PENN’s Franklin Field

 The project team also included JJ White Inc. (contractor), PULLMAN (concrete repair), Rampart Hydro Services (hydrodemolition) and Vector Construction (sacrificial anode installation).